-Brea and Todd are partners in Pacific Rim College (PRC), a leading school of complementary and integrative medicine in Victoria, British Columbia.
-We met working for an non-governmental organization in Tanzania where Todd and a few PRC students were providing acupuncture services.
+Brea and Todd are partners in Pacific Rim College (PRC), a leading school of holistic medicine and sustainable living in Victoria, British Columbia.
+We met working for a non-governmental organization in Tanzania where Todd and a few PRC students were providing acupuncture services.
 Brea was there teaching business skills, using expertise she gained from successfully running a business consulting organization.

 With Todd serving as the college's President and Brea as the Operations Director, PRC has educated thousands of students from around the world in natural healing modalities.
-In 2015 PRC was recognized as the Finalist for a Business of the Year Award with the Victoria Chamber of Commerce.
-With programs in herbal medicine, acupuncture, holistic nutrition, and doula training among others, a herb farm seemed like the perfect fit.
+PRC has garnered numerous honours over the years including Vancouver Island 'Professional Business of the Year' in 2016.
+With programs in herbal medicine, acupuncture, holistic nutrition, doula training, and permaculture design, a herb farm seemed like the perfect fit.

 Where We're Going

-We are dedicated to continuous learning and realize that although the learning curve will be steep when it comes to tending to our farm, it will also hold many wonderful surprises.
+We are dedicated to continuous learning and realize that although the learning curve is at times steep when it comes to tending to our farm, it also hold many wonderful surprises.
 We are so excited to be living this adventure and to be able share it with the community!
 We are loving every minute!

-We intend to care for this land so it provides nourishment for our family and community and improves in ecological health for future generations to enjoy.
+We care for this land so it provides nourishment for our family and community and improves in ecological health for future generations to enjoy.

 History of Ravenhill Farm